roeidalm/waha-home-assistant/TROUBLESHOOTING.md

       custom_components.waha: debug
   ```
 - Check the Home Assistant logs for detailed error messages and stack traces.
-- Use the Home Assistant Developer Tools > Events to monitor `waha_message_received` events.
 - Test your WAHA instance independently using tools like `curl` or Postman to verify connectivity.
+- Use the Services tab in Home Assistant Developer Tools to test sending messages manually.

 ## Getting Help

 If you are unable to resolve your issue, please:
 - Review the [README](README.md) for setup and usage instructions.
-- Search for similar issues or open a new issue on the [GitHub repository](https://github.com/username/waha-home-assistant/issues).
+- Search for similar issues or open a new issue on the [GitHub repository](https://github.com/roeidalm/waha-home-assistant/issues).
 - Provide detailed logs and configuration snippets when seeking support.
+- Include your Home Assistant version, WAHA version, and steps to reproduce the issue.